 - 4. Complaints must be submitted in writing, must provide substantiated information, and should outline what form of resolution the complainant is seeking.
 Otherwise the Monitoring Officer should ask the complainant to resubmit their complaint.
 Ideally the complainant will use the correct complaints form to submit their complaint, but other written complaints will be accepted so long as they contain the relevant information. - 5.
 The Monitoring Officer will consider the complaint and make a decision as to whether it will be treated as a valid complaint or not. - 6.
 The following types of complaint will not be considered as 'valid complaints' under this procedure: - a.
 Complaints which are submitted anonymously - b.
 Complaints which do not identify a subject Member; - c.
 Complaints which relate to a Member's personal or private life; - d.
-Complaints concerning a failure to respond to a request from a constituent or other individual;
+Complaints concerning a failure to respond to a request from a constituent or other individual; - e.
+Complaints which relate to the alleged actions of employees of the Council or non-voting co-optees;

-- e.
-Complaints which relate to the alleged actions of employees of the Council or non-voting co-optees; - f.
+- f.
 Complaints which relate to a decision of an employee or a Committee; - g.
 Complaints which relate to a person who is no longer a Member of the Council or which refer to alleged incidents before the person became a Member of the Council; - h.
 Complaints which refer to alleged incidents which happened so long ago that there would be little benefit in taking action now; - i.
-Complaints regarding alleged behaviour which has already been the subject of an investigation or some form of action; - j.
-Complaints which relate to an alleged failure to comply with the rules regarding Disclosable Pecuniary Interests. - 7.
+Complaints regarding alleged behaviour which has already been the subject of an investigation or some form of action; - 7.
+Complaints which relate to an alleged failure to comply with the rules regarding Disclosable Pecuniary Interests will at first instance be referred to the West Yorkshire Police for investigation with the complainant's agreement.
+If the Police determine not to take any action in response to the allegation, then the Monitoring Officer, in consultation with the Chair of Standards Committee, will consider whether it is appropriate for the complaint to be considered under this complaints procedure. - 8.
 Complaints which contain a request for the complainant's identity to be withheld may be considered to be 'valid complaints', although the complainant's identity will only be withheld in exceptional circumstances.
 If the Monitoring Officer does not consider it appropriate to withhold the complainant's identity, the complainant will be given the opportunity to withdraw their complaint before it proceeds to the next stage.
-Anonymous complaints which reveal potential fraud or corruption will be referred to Internal Audit for consideration under the Council's adopted Whistle blowing Policy - 8.
-Complaints which relate to an alleged failure to comply with the rules regarding Disclosable Pecuniary Interests will be redirected to the West Yorkshire Police with the complainant's agreement. - 9.
+Anonymous complaints which reveal potential fraud or corruption will be referred to Internal Audit for consideration under the Council's adopted Whistle blowing Policy - 9.
 In all cases where the complaint names a Member of a relevant authority, the Member will be notified of the complaint.
 If the Monitoring Officer decides that the complaint is 'invalid', this notification is made for information only. - 10.
 If the complaint relates to an employee or is a service related issue, the Monitoring Officer will refer the complaint to the relevant service in order for them to respond to the complainant directly. - 11.
 In any case where the Monitoring Officer decides that the complaint is 'invalid', they will write to the complainant explaining why their complaint cannot be dealt with under this procedure.
 There is no appeal process for decisions taken by the Monitoring Officer at this stage.